Welcome to Sustainable Woodlands

 Learn how to create your own woodland vase, foam-free and structurally sound.
 Water source included!
 If you've never taken an online course with me before, this is a great opportunity to get a look into what to expect.GET YOUR FREE LESSON

 “It's hard to put into words how fantastic Françoise is as a teacher and a designer.
 She's truly changed the way I look at floral design.
 There's no one that looks at botanical materials the way that Françoise does.”

 I can't wait to see what you'll make!

-These four sustainable woodland lessons will inspire you to see with new eyes and to tap into your own passion for floral design, all while gaining confidence in becoming a more environmentally conscious creator within the natural world.
+These four foam-free woodland lessons will inspire you to see with new eyes and to tap into your own passion for floral design, all while gaining confidence in becoming a more environmentally conscious creator within the natural world.